skaysrei/erlang-chat-service/README.md

 ```
 $ WHOAMI:

-$ You are currently logged in as: Brae.
+$ You are currently logged in as: Seasalt.
 ```

 > By default the server starts on port `1337`, make sure its available.
 The client will run on port 1337 aswell